 Lush does this very simply with a welcome email, including a few popular picks to get started with.
 This is a good way to inspire new members to make their first purchase.

-Airbnb creates a strong connection moment from the very first email by welcoming new users to their global community of travellers.
+Airbnb creates a strong connection moment from the very first email by welcoming new users to their global community of travelers.

 Like Airbnb, Asana welcomes new teams into their community.
 The welcome email gives the new customer 3 easy steps to get started on creating a task, thereby driving usage of the product and ensuring customer success on the platform.

-You’ve landed that beautiful welcome email, and your customers are feeling warm and fuzzy inside.
+You’ve nailed that beautiful welcome email, and your customers are feeling all warm and fuzzy inside.
 Now what?

 Zapier has done a great job of using customer stories and testimonials in their customer marketing strategy.
 The Zapier blog has a deep and detailed list of guides, tips, and content dedicated to common challenges facing customers, industry insights and expert advice.

-Tip: If you are just getting started with customer marketing and engagement strategies, re-posting UGC on social media (with permission) is one of the most cost-effective activities out there – it’s basically free!
+Tip: If you are just getting started with customer marketing and engagement strategies, re-posting user generated content on social media (with permission) is one of the most cost-effective activities out there – it’s basically free!

 PS: looking to get started on your brand ambassador marketing strategy while you’re at it?
-We have just the thing, check out our course to Ambassador Marketing.
+We have just the thing, check out our course on Ambassador Marketing.

 The work is not done once you’ve converted a sale.
 The importance of customer satisfaction in marketing cannot be stressed enough – this is your low-hanging fruit, and a start in reducing churn.